It's coming up to tax time and while many of us might shudder and put it off, we should relish the thought of a legitimate tax refund.

 Tax can be complicated, but your accountant should advise you on what is deductible and what is not.

 It’s important to understand that tax planning helps with both this year’s tax as well as setting you up for next year.

-As much as possible you should have a dedicated credit card to pay for all allowable expenditure as these statements are normally accepted by the ATO to substantiate claims.
+As much as possible you should have a dedicated credit card to pay for all allowable expenditures as these statements are normally accepted by the ATO to substantiate claims.